ianderrington/genai/docs/Understanding/overview/applications.md

 We explores different activities and fields that utilize Generative AI's capabilities and provide a few notable references for each.
 For an overview of applications (and challenges), we highly recommend [Challenges and Applications of Large Language Models](https://arxiv.org/pdf/2307.10169.pdf)

+There are many generally distinct domains of Gen()AI application, though many be compositional.
+Effectively any information that can be recorded onto a computer may be made by Gen()AI.

+* Language
+* Visual 2D
+* Visual 3D
+* Visual 2D with time
+* Visual 3D with time
+* Brain recordings
+* Weather patterns
+* Protein folding

 ## General Activities
 There are many activities that can be used in many, if not all, fields of applications.
 We mention a few below: